FORUM 18 NEWS SERVICE, Oslo, Norway

-On 2 February 2018 the police launched a case against Abdrakhmanov under Administrative Code Article 490, Part 1, Paragraph 1.
+On 2 February 2018 the police launched a case against Abdrakhmanov under Administrative Code Article 490, Part 1, Point 1.
 This punishes "Violating the requirements of the Religion Law for: conducting religious rites, ceremonies and/or meetings".
 Punishment for individuals is a fine of 50 MFIs, and for organisations a fine of 200 MFIs plus a three-month ban on activity (see F18News 21 July 2014 http://www.forum18.org/

 Police handed the case against Abdrakhmanov to the District Administration to be presented to court.
-Local officials are responsible for bringing prosecutions under Article 490, Part 1, Paragraph 1.
+Local officials are responsible for bringing prosecutions under Article 490, Part 1, Point 1.
 Kaiyrbek Tusupov, the District Administration's chief lawyer, led the prosecution case and appeared in court.